altoramclean/web-sprint-challenge-advanced-css-and-intro-js/README.md

 1. How would you describe acessibility on the web to someone new to programming?

-    Accessibility on the web makes it accessible to all people, it makes the code readable, it helps people understand whats going on the web page in a more accessible way to them, such as bigger fonts,certain color,image sizes being bigger etc.
+    Accessibility on the web makes it accessible to all people, it makes the code readable,its making your website usable by anyone and everyone.
+It helps people understand whats going on the web page in a more accessible way to them, such as bigger fonts,certain color,image sizes being bigger etc.

 2. Talk about 3 different things you can do to ensure your website is accessible.